dpsenner/libvirt-administration-tools/CONTRIBUTING.md

 This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available [here](http://contributor-covenant.org/version/1/4).

-## Writing patches
+## Patches

-When contributing to this repository please think of yourself of being a story teller.
+When contributing patches to this repository please think of yourself of being a story teller.
 Someone else is going to review your changes and will have to make a sense of it.
 If the reviewer has a story to read it helps a lot to put a meaning into all the modifications.
 On the other hand, if a story is complicated and is too hard to follow and understand, a reviewer will most likely give up reading it and simply refuse to apply the patches.

 ## Gitflow

 This project uses gitflow, so please base all your modifications on the branch develop.
 If the modifications are large and will take a considerable amount of time, it could make sense to create a feature branch that branches from develop.
 This allows you to separate your modifications from future modifications in the develop branch.

+The master branch is there to track the latest published codebase.
+Therefore master will most of the times be behind develop.
+Only things that are well tested and are ready for production should be merged into master.
+This is typically done by completing a release process.

+A release process starts by creating a release branch.
+That release branch should be named by the version it targets to release prefixed with `release/`.
+To prepare the release of `v1.0`, the release branch would therefore be `release/v1.0`.
+It is only allowed to make release related modifications to the codebase in a release branch.
+Such modifications include:

+* adapt version strings
+* modify informational parts of the codebase like comments, documentation, readme, ..

+When the codebase in a release branch is ready for the release, the head of that branch should be merged to master and be tagged with the released version.

+Hotfixes branch from a tagged release on the master branch and when all the modifications are made, the release process starts like if it was the develop branch.

 ## Commits and commit messages